Get more from your Personal Home Manager . . .

 Your well should be at least 100 feet away from potential contaminants sources such as oil tanks, septic tanks, or chemical storage tanks.
 Avoid using, mixing or storing hazardous chemicals, such as paint, fertilizer, pesticides, motor oil, gas, weed killer or other pollutants near your well.
 Do not dump waste near your well or near sinkholes, as this may contaminate your water supply.
 And if you have a septic tank, be sure to have it pumped regularly to prevent possible contamination of your ground water from it overflowing.

 You should routinely conduct a thorough check of your wellhead.
-Make sure that the well cap is not broken and is free from any holes or corrosion, and it is at least 12" above the ground with a watertight seal.
+Make sure that the well cap is not broken and is free from any holes or corrosion, and it is at least 12" above the ground with a watertight seal (see costs and reviews of well caps).
 If it doesn’t already have one, you should install a sealed sanitary cap to prevent contamination from insects, small animals, and other surface contamination.
 And if you have an abandoned well on or near your property, it should be sealed.
 Abandoned wells can be sources of potentially polluted groundwater, which could make water from your working well unsafe to drink.

 If you have infants in your home, you should have your well especially tested for nitrates.
 Most wells will test for high concentrations of minerals such as calcium, magnesium and iron.
 So to improve doing laundry, bathing and the taste of your water, you should consider adding the appropriate water softener system.
 And if your well water has too much iron in it, then you should NOT use bleach when laundering, because it will cause a chemical reaction that will stain your clothes.
 Instead of laundering with bleach, you can use hydrogen peroxide, borax, Iron Out, or pre-soaking and rinsing your laundry in store-bought water and bleach.